pabrokim/Rock-paper-scissors/README.md

 # Rock-paper-scissors
 This project implements a simple grade-school game by the name "Rock Paper Scissors."
 For the moment, it is going to play the game on the console.
-Later on, it will add graphical user interface with buttons and text.
+Later on, it will add graphical user interface with buttons and text to enhance interactivity.
 Enjoy!